 Jordan on the other hand at only 4 and is constantly actively jumping and running about whenever he can.
 We love bringing them outdoors to the park where they could run with freedom while enjoying the nature.
 As for diet, we also make sure they have enough calcium intake.
 Calcium can easily be found in foods like dark leafy greens, fortified tofu, almonds, and yoghurt as well as milk.
 Dr Razak also mention that prevailing issues with children’s bone health nowadays can be caused by obesity.

 The most common problems he saw with his young patients are such as bowing of the legs, knocked knees and hip problems common in overweight children.
 Then there is the other extreme where young girls get so image conscious due to the constant bombardment of beauty portrayed by the media.
 These young girls may start dieting even as young as 9 pre-teens and that can be rather disturbing.
+Consider filing an injury claim in Orlando if the injury was caused in the result of negligence.
 Dr. Razak explained that this could affect their growth and their quality of life later on.
 “Balanced diet is still key, my advice is to continue to eat well and stay active.”